 Chromecast plugs into your TV’s HDMI port and assuming you’ve paired it with your home’s network, you can stream video and audio from any device, be it a computer, a tablet, or a smartphone.
 During launch only Netflix, Youtube and GooglePlay will be compatible with the Chromecast.
 That said, early adopters will receive a 3-month trial to Netflix.
+If you want another streaming option, you should also read our review of the Roko SE unveiled (specs, price, release date).

 Built-in to those aforementioned app will be a Cast button.
 If you’ve ever used YouTube’s “Pair” function – this allows you to push YouTube videos to your SmartTV or PS3 via WiFi – it seems to be of a similar look and feel.
 Moreover, Google says that anything streamed inside of their Chrome browser, which should apply to computers and smart devices, can be “Cast” to the device.